 Concerning the storage of imaging data, both the 6D Mark II and the X70 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D Mark II and Fujifilm X70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Fujifilm X70 Manual.
+Further information on the features and operation of the 6D Mark II and X70 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Fujifilm X70 Manual.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Fujifilm X70 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 6D Mark II:

 - More detail: Offers more megapixels (26 vs 16MP) with a 27% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.